Hilda Hewlett: Achievements in aviation

 Hewlett attended her first aviation meeting at Blackpool in 1909.
 Later that year, after adopting the pseudonym "Grace Bird", she travelled to the airfield at Mourmelon-le-Grand, France, to study aeronautics.
 She met aviation engineer Gustav Blondeau and they became business partners.
 Hewlett returned to England with a Farman III biplane, nicknamed the Blue Bird.
 In the summer of 1910 she and Blondeau opened the first flying school in the United Kingdom at the Brooklands motor-racing circuit at Weybridge, Surrey.
 Many people gained their first experience of flying at Hewlett and Blondeau's school, including Thomas Sopwith.
 Thirteen pupils graduated from the school in the year and a half it operated and, with a remarkable safety record for the time, there were no accidents.

+In May 1911 Hilda Hewlett instigated the first pilots’ strike in history.
+The Brooklands Racing Club announced that the aeroplane pilots would receive 5% of event day takings, to be divided between them.
+Mrs Hewlett was furious about this, and a letter was drawn up with a demand for 25%.
+When this was refused she organised a flying strike, pointing out that the flying events drew much larger crowds than the motor racing ever had.
+Pilots were to fly for only the minimum time to qualify for prizes, and the aeroplanes were locked away to prevent inspection by the public.
+Soon the management gave way, paying a fairer percentage of takings, and increasing the prize money.
+The episode attracted great public interest, and turned out to be to everyone’s advantage.